Firm News & Events arrow 39 Week Induction

-The Risks of Cesareans
+The Risks of A Cesarean Section

 Cesarean births save the lives of many mothers and babies every year, but this method is still a major surgical procedure carrying the risk of several possible complications.
 For mothers with high-risk pregnancies, the risks of c-sections can outweigh the risks of a vaginal birth.
 For low-risk pregnancies, however, this birthing procedure could be far riskier.